iOinky/Oinkium/README.md

 # Oinkium
-A light weight chromium-based browser to suit your needs, All devices are supported
+A lightweight chromium-based browser to suit your needs, All devices are supported